PostHog/posthog.com/contents/tutorials/cookieless-tracking.md

 ## Limitations

 Nothing comes for free and limiting what `posthog` can track between page loads does of course affect how the product works.
-Below are some of the likely consquences of cookie-less tracking
+Below are some of the likely consquences of cookie-less tracking:

 * **Higher anonymous user count** - each pageload that is not ["bootstrapped"](docs/libraries/js#bootstrapping-flags) with a known `distinctId` will count as a new user, and not a returning one
 * **Session Recording count** - as we can't track a "session" (multiple pageloads over time), Session Recordings will only be as long as the in-memory session and will reset (i.e. start a new recording) whenever the browser reloads.
 In addition, multiple window tracking is not possible.